middle-membership600/data-driven-pdesupdated/README.md

 # Installation

+## Modified Setup

+### Conda Environment

+1. Create a new conda environment:
+    ```bash
+    conda env create -f environment.yml
+    ```

+2. Once the environment is created, activate it:
+    ```bash
+    conda activate myenv
+    ```

+3. You should now be in the newly created conda environment, and have access to all the dependencies required to run the code in this repository.

 Installation is most easily done using pip.
 1. Create or activate a virtual environment (e.g. using `virtualenv` or `conda`).
 2. [Install TensorFlow](https://www.tensorflow.org/install/pip).